GonorAndres/Proyectos_Aprendizaje/Bayesian_vs_Frequentist/README.md

 - Confidence intervals (frequentist) vs. credible intervals (Bayesian)
 - Hypothesis testing vs. posterior probability comparison
 - Decision-making using expected utility theory

+A LaTeX document titled `ab_testing_plain_summary.tex` is included as a clear-language summary of the notebook's logic, visual references, and key conclusions.

 ## Tools Used